MindMaps Education exists because the adults who look after children deserve to be looked after too. This is where that belief came from.

 The best support arrives before the crisis.
 Every MindMaps product is designed to build the habits, language, and infrastructure that catch people before they fall.

-All four products are built on the same model: State → Story → Strategy.
+All four built on the same model: State → Story → Strategy.
 The survey measures it.
 TeachWell builds it.
 The tools apply it.
 Coaching deepens it.
 See full pricing →

 My journey into teaching wasn't the usual one.
 Before I ever stood in front of a class, I spent years in sales and marketing — learning how people communicate, cope under pressure, and respond to challenge.
 After leaving that world, I travelled widely: spending time in street schools, visiting monasteries across different traditions, studying coaching, psychology and contemplative practice, and learning from communities where wellbeing and purpose are woven into daily life.